 Overview of Curriculum

-The Arabic Program does not yet offer a regular course major or minor, honors major or minor, but coursework in Arabic can be part of a special major or a special honors major, as well as part of a major or minor in comparative literature.
+The Arabic Program offers a regular minor and an honors minor in Arabic Studies.
+Coursework in Arabic can also be part of a special major or a special honors major.

 Arabic is a central component of Swarthmore's Islamic Studies program, an interdisciplinary program that focuses on the diverse range of lived experiences and textual traditions of Muslims as they are articulated in various countries and regions throughout the world.

-Arabic is also a valuable addition to programs in Humanities and the Social Sciences and can be part of the major in Languages and Linguistics, through the Linguistics Department.
+Arabic is also a valuable addition to programs in Humanities and the Social Sciences and can be part of the major in Linguistics and Languages, through the Linguistics Department.

 Special Majors & Honors Special Majors

-Students may arrange to do a special major or an honors special major in Arabic after consultation with Assistant Professor Aman Attieh and the department chair.
+Students may arrange to do a special major or an honors special major in Arabic Studies after consultation with Arabic section head and the department chair.
 Work abroad will be incorporated when appropriate.
-Independent study or courses at Bryn Mawr or U Penn will usually be necessary for this special major.
-Currently this program does not offer a regular course major or minor.